spaelling/Blog/blogposts/2014-07-restarting-workflow-scripted.md

-In my [previous
+﻿In my [previous
 post](http://codebeaver.blogspot.dk/2014/06/managing-activities-and-restarting.html)
 I showed a way to restart a stuck Service Request workflow.
 Now, detecting SRs that are stuck can be quite tedious using the console.
 I wrote a script that can detect a possibly stuck workflow.
-It is actually rather simple, looping all relevant SRs and testing if there is no active activity and one or more pending activities.\
+It is actually rather simple, looping all relevant SRs and testing if there is no active activity and one or more pending activities.
-\

     Import-Module SMLets